• ECTS

 Syllabus

-Introduction to Dependability: reliability, maintainability, availability and safety.
+Introduction to Operational Safety: reliability, maintainability, availability, and security.

 Definition of Reliability